184.108.40.206 SpB when partner is unable to provide support

 Explanation: The person's qualification for SpB will need to be reassessed when the dispute finishes.

-If a partner is precluded from receiving NSA or YA as a result of industrial action, they are also disqualified from receiving SpB.
+If a partner is precluded from receiving JSP or YA as a result of industrial action, they are also disqualified from receiving SpB.
 In these cases, ONLY the dependent partner may qualify for SpB.

 Partner imprisoned, on remand or confined in a psychiatric institution